Brand vs Marketing: Is One More Important?

 If marketing is what you do to get people in the door, brand is what they find when they get there.
 At Roger That, we approach branding in two parts: verbal expression and visual expression.

 Visual expression is the way a brand looks and feels – elements like logo, colors, font and images.
 It’s tempting to start with visual expression because that’s the most tangible part of your brand.
-But once again, I encourage you to look inward first to ensure that this outward expression of your brand aligns with what you say and how you say it.
+I encourage you to look inward first to ensure that this outward expression of your brand aligns with what you say and how you say it.

 Verbal expression is the way a brand speaks and communicates with the world.
 Your verbal expression defines who you are, what you do, who you serve, how you’re different, and the value you bring.
 This includes concepts like your value proposition, key messages, personality, and market position.
 Verbal expression is the core of your brand that everything else is built around.